HotInk/hotink/README.markdown

 Volunteers interested in getting involved in the development of the system are encouraged to create a branch and begin working.
 After database config, this applciation should work fine for testing and development purposes.

 **KEEP IN MIND**: This project is still under development and NOT ready for general use.
 Hang in there, though

+## HotInk Publisher

+[HotInk Publisher](http://github.com/HotInk/hotink-publisher) is a publishing system designed for newspapers that will fetch and display content from **MassData**.